-Anita has been working in Early Childhood Education for over 20 years now, enjoying opportunities to grow her teaching learning philosophy.
-She has had experience in all aspects of ECE, working as a teacher, and in leadership and curriculum development.
-Anita is passionate about supporting teachers in their teaching learning journeys, strengthening their practice and inspiring them to grow as professionals.
+I have been working in Early Childhood Education (ECE) for nearly 30 years now, enjoying any opportunity to grow my teaching learning philosophy and practice.
+I have experience in all aspects of ECE, working as a kaiako, in leadership and in curriculum development.
+I am passionate about supporting kaiako in their teaching learning journeys, strengthening their practice and inspiring them to grow as professionals.

 Inquiry-based Research

-Anita has had the privilege of being both a participant and a facilitator in the ELP professional learning clusters.
-Being a participant in the infant and toddler cluster in 2005 was a turning point for Anita, leading her on a journey to creating programmes and environments for infants and toddlers.
-Anita believes that as early childhood educators, we have the opportunity to be innovative thinkers and creators of new ways of supporting learning and development for children.
-She has facilitated cluster groups, using Inquiry-based Research as a way of strengthening teaching and learning and have enjoyed seeing the shifts in practice and the positive impact this has made on children’s learning.
+I have had the privilege of being both a participant and a facilitator in the ELP professional learning clusters.
+Being a participant in the infant and toddler cluster in the early 2000’s was a turning point for me, leading me to working with kaiako to create programmes and environments for infants and toddlers.
+I believe that as early childhood educators, we have the opportunity to be innovative thinkers and creators of new ways of supporting learning and development for children.
+I have facilitated cluster groups, using Inquiry-based Research as a way of strengthening teaching and learning and have enjoyed seeing the shifts in practice and the positive impact this has made on children’s learning.